aprilweilab/grgl/README.md

 ```

 This will use prebuilt packages for most modern Linux situations, and will build from source for MacOS.
 In order to build from source it will require CMake (at least v3.14), zlib development headers, and a clang or GCC compiler that supports C++11.

+## Installing from conda

+You can also install the [conda package](https://bioconda.github.io/recipes/pygrgl/README.html) via the [bioconda](https://bioconda.github.io/) channel: `conda install pygrgl`.

 ## Building (Python)